aale12/CSC500CTA7/readme.md

 python CTA7.py
 ```

-3. Enter one of the displayed course numbers when prompted.
+3. Enter one of the displayed course numbers when prompted (or enter `Q` to quit).

 ---